Lanterns 2019 Wildwood Park

 4. Enjoy our free multicultural indoor stage show!

 Each year, Lanterns showcases performing arts from one or more of the cultures featured at the festival.
-This year, all of the cultures will be represented through energetic songs and dances to entertain the entire family!
+This year, 5 cultures will be represented through energetic songs and dances to entertain the entire family!

 Free with admission to Lanterns.